TobiasPSP/doneland_sources/Tools/Software/PowerShell/Image Processing/Cropping and Transparency/.svg Files/readme.md

 In order for *svg* images to render predictably, a solid background needs to be added, regardless of whether the *svg* is used *directly* on a web page, or whether it first will be converted to a pixel-based image format such as *png*.

+In addition, many *svg* images are surrounded by excessive *whitespace*.
+For example, when you *plot* a *KiCAD* schematic, the *svg* image contains the entire page and not just the schematics.
+A method is needed to remove the excessive whitespace.

 ## Solution
 The *PowerShell* module **SvgFormatter** provides the function `Format-Svg` which can both *crop* a *svg* image by removing surrounding whitespace, and *add a solid background*.